AlCalzone/ioBroker.zwave2/README.md

 * Fixed an error that would cause the interview of nodes which support `Central Scene CC` but not `Association Group Information CC` to abort
 * For several CCs, the interview now continues without a fresh value if the node does not respond to a non-critical request
 * Fixed the secure inclusion process for some devices that would behave strangely when nonces were sent without requesting an acknowledgement
-* Fixed an error during logging of a `DoorLockCCConfigurationSet` command
+* Fixed an error during logging of a `DoorLockCC::ConfigurationSet` command
 * After a complete interview, battery-powered nodes that are temporarily mains-powered (e.g. Multisensor 6 with USB power), are no longer sent into a "go to sleep" loop
 * When a node requests multiple nonces in a short timespan, only respond to the most recent request